pseudocoders/GPT-notes/springboot/uploading.md

        <version>1.4</version>
    </dependency>
    ```

+   The `commons-fileupload` library is used in the example to handle file uploads in Spring Boot.
+It provides utility classes and methods to process and handle multipart/form-data requests, which are used when uploading files.
+Internally, `MultipartFile` relies on the functionality provided by `commons-fileupload` to parse and extract the uploaded file data.

 2. Create a file upload controller: Create a controller class that handles the file upload requests.
 Annotate the class with `@RestController` and define a method to handle the file upload request.
 Here's an example: